GovTechSG/TechBiz-Documentation/preliminary-invoice.md

 The preliminary invoice and the official invoice will both reflect a **consolidated total for all products included under a single subscription**.

+The preliminary invoice and the official invoice will both reflect a **consolidated total for all products included under a single subscription**.

+Charges for **ad-hoc professional services** and **SHIP-HATS JSM plugins** are reflected in the **following month’s preliminary invoice**, after the services have been delivered or activated.

 > **Important:** Raise disputes by the **14th of the month** in which you receive the invoice.
 Disputes raised after this date may not be processed in the same billing cycle.